rachelabe01/CodeClause_Calculator_in_Python./README.md

-## This is an internship task 1 of Codeclause for the role of Python intern.
+## This is Task 2 of Codeclause's internship program for the position of Python intern
 # Calculator
 This is a simple calculator application built using the Python tkinter library.
 It can perform basic arithmetic operations as well as trigonometric functions.
 # Features